Angel-ML/angel/docs/apis/GlobalMetrics_en.md

 # GlobalMetrics

-> There are many metrics used for model training (such as training loss, AUC, etc.).
+>  For model training purpose, we want to track various metrics for evaluating the performance of the model, (such as the training loss, AUC, etc.).
 A metric is only sensible when calculated using data across all partitions.
-A fundamental functionality of any distributed machine-learning framework is to assemble metrics from individual workers to generate a global result, and GlobalMetrics is designed to achieve this for Angel.
+A fundamental functionality of any distributed machine-learning framework is to assemble metrics from individual workers to generate a global result, and GlobalMetrics is designed to achieve this goal for Angel.

-## Introduction

-In calculating a metric, GlobalMetrics assembles results from all individual tasks to the master, generates a global result and outputs to two places:
+In calculating a metric, GlobalMetrics assembles results from all individual tasks to the master, generates a global result and output to two places:

-1. Info of the client's log
+1. Info section of log on the client side
 2. The HDFS path as specified in "angel.log.path"

 ## Usage

-There is only one single GlobalMetrics class with two methods to **assemble** and **output**.
+There is only one single GlobalMetrics class, and it addresses two things in monitoring the metrics: **collecting metrics** and **instrumentation**.

-1. **Merge**
+1. **Metric Collecting**

-	This process is defined for a task, usually implemented in the Learner class.
-Define the metric, and simply add value to the corresponding metric during the iterations, done with the following methods:
+	This process occurs within a task, usually implemented in the Learner class.
+It defines and registers the metrics, and adds and updates their values during the training iterations.
+There are two methods defined for this purpose:

 	* **addMetrics(metricName: String, metric: Metric)**

 		To add metrics, specify metricName and metric type.
-This method is called only once before iterations (outside the loop).
+This method needs to be called only once, before the iterations (i.e. outside the loop).

-	 	We show an example below of how to add two LossMetric type metrics, "train.loss" and "validation.loss" to GlobalMetrics:
+	 	We show an example below of how to register two metrics of the LossMetric type, "train.loss" and "validation.loss":

     ```java
 	// Add "train.loss" and "validation.loss" metric to globalMetrics